Ahhgust/PeptideLR/README.md

 <br>

 # Quick start for *nix including [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL)
-User-level installation: <br>
+User-level installation: \
 Note this includes downloading ~4000 whole proteomes (twice), which takes a while!
+Maybe it's time to grab a coffee?
 <br>

 ```